-Norwegian nature is pure mindfulness and perfect for a relaxing holiday or total digital detox.
-Set aside time to stress down and reconnect with yourself, the people around you, and mother nature herself.
-Here are 10 unforgettable escapes that you probably really, really need.
+Norwegian nature is a haven for mindfulness and the perfect place for a relaxing holiday or digital detox.
+Relieve your stress and reconnect with yourself, the people around you, and mother nature herself.
+Here are 11 unforgettable escapes we could all really use now.

 The beauty of nature has a unique way of making us feel at ease.
 But when was the last time you felt that way?